-The purpose of my testimony is to respond to various areas A. 13 Commission and company concern regarding the of 14 confidentiality of certain fuel cost information supplied 15 to the Commission.
+The purpose of my testimony is to respond to various areas 13 A., Commission and company concern regarding the of 14 confidentiality of certain fuel cost information supplied 15 to the Commission.
 I intend to demonstrate why some of 16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 public disclosure as being "proprietary confidential 19 business information" as defined by Section 366.093, 20 Florida Statutes.
 21

-23 Q. Does Tampa Electric object to providing the Commission 24 with a report detailing all purchases of fuel, 25 transportation and fuel handling services?
+Q. Does Tampa Electric object to providing the Commission with a report detailing all purchases of fuel, transportation and fuel handling services?

-Tampa Electric does not object to continuing to No. 1 λ. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
-I will describe However, as 4 it is clearly in the best interests of the 5 later, ratepayers and the company for this Commission to continue 6 to treat certain of this information submitted 25 7 "Specified Confidential."
+Tampa Electric does not object to continuing :0 1 λ.
+No. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
+However, as Ι will describe 4 it is clearly in the best interests of the 5 later, ratepayers and the company for this Commission to continue 6 treat certain of this information submitted to 25 7 "Specified Confidential."
 8